Free Pima County Public Records Search (Criminal, Marital, Court)

 To request records by email, send an email to [email protected].
 There is no handling fee charged for documents sent via email.

-Access Criminal Records Through the Pima County Consolidated Justice Court
+Obtain Criminal Records From the Pima County Consolidated Justice Court

-The Pima County Consolidated Justice Court hears cases for seven of the nine precincts in Pima County, Arizona, and is the next place to search for criminal records after the Superior Court.6
+The Pima County Consolidated Justice Court hears cases for seven of the nine precincts in the county, and is the next place to search for criminal records after the Superior Court.6

 To request records, the following information is required: